SQLMenace/til/Powershell/tree command.md

-And here it is side by side with an explorer window
+And here it is side by side with the output from an explorer window

 ![Powersheel_explorer](https://user-images.githubusercontent.com/16019429/112690671-8bde5b80-8e52-11eb-9fd0-f776e8b4db41.PNG)